 Useful contacts and further reading

-This factsheet was last updated by CIPD staff.
+This factsheet was last updated by David Hayden.

 Learn how to identify learning and development needs at a range of levels, and leverage the results to enable greater business performance

 Our latest report and case studies examine how learning and development practices and the overall L&D landscape transformed during the COVID-19 pandemic